IndieMasco/TechEdWeek6Assignment/READme.md

 For this week's assignment, we're building a gallery, similar to the one we created in Week 2.
 However, this time we'll be using React to develop it.
 I'm really interested to see how building the same application with a new approach will differ from the previous one.
 It'll be a great opportunity to compare the two methods and better understand the advantages of using React.

 I feel like I'm back at the beginning, learning JavaScript all over again.
-I just kept thinking of how to do things with vanilla JavaScript and forgetting that I'm using React.
 My brain kept hitting a wall when I tried to think of how I would go about doing it, so I ended up going through what we had done during the week and making notes of which lessons would help me start moving in the right direction.

-I don't know how to feel about React and TailwindCSS at the moment.
-Splitting up the JavaScript into different files and styling with the JavaScript all just feels alien to me, as I'm used to doing things on three different files: index.html, style.css, and app.js.
-I'm sure I will get used to it the more we use React and TailwindCSS.

-I had a little go at TailwindCSS within Footer.jsx.
-I can see the advantage of using it, but at the moment for me and my OCD, I like having all the CSS within its own file as it's a lot easier to find something and make any changes.
-Again, because this is new, I'm sure over time my mindset will change.
+Getting to grips with React and TailwindCSS has been a bit of an adjustment.
+Combining my code and styles all in one file feels pretty alien right now, especially since I'm so used to keeping everything separate in HTML, CSS, and JS files.
+But I know it's just a matter of practice.
+I did a bit of styling with TailwindCSS on the Footer.jsx component and, even though my OCD side misses a dedicated CSS file, I can already see the benefits.
+I'm sure that the more I use these tools, the more my mindset will shift.

 If there is anything you think I could do better or improve on, I'd be happy to listen and learn from what you have to say.